stephanedadjo/udacity-linux-server-configuration/README.md

 From your local terminal, run: ssh -i ~/.ssh/grader_key -p 2200 grader@3.88.91.5, where 3.88.91.5 is the public IP address of the instance.

+References
+    * Official Ubuntu Documentation: UFW - Uncomplicated Firewall
+    * TechRepublic: How to install and use Uncomplicated Firewall in Ybuntu

 Step 5: Create a new user account named grader